Voice Messages

 - Without STT, routing has less textual context, so explicit

-@mentionsor existing thread context are more reliable in multi-agent rooms - Without STT, agents receive raw audio instead of transcription, so the model or tools must support audio inputs to process it
+@mentionsor existing thread context are more reliable in multi-responder rooms - Without STT, responders receive raw audio instead of transcription, so the model or tools must support audio inputs to process it

 Tips

-- Say the agent name first - "Hey @assistant, what's the weather?"
+- Say the agent or team name first - "Hey @assistant, what's the weather?"

 - Use display names - The AI converts spoken names like "HomeAssistant" to the correct